metamorph-inc/openmeta-mms/docs/doc/11-resultsbrowser/04-activejobs.md

 **Title**

-# TestBenchResult: This is the only type of Test Bench List items.
+The title of the job, as generated at the time of execution by the Master Interpreter.

 **Test Bench Name**

-This name is taken from the OpenMETA model at the time of execution by the Master Interpreter
+This name is taken from the OpenMETA model at the time of execution by the Master Interpreter.

 **Working Directory**

-This the directory that the job is executing/was executed in.
+This the directory that the job is executing or was executed in.
 You can open this directory by right-clicking a job and selecting 'Open in Explorer' or by highlighting the job and clicking 'Open Selected Job in Explorer.'

 **Status**

-This is the status taken from the Test Bench Manifest.
+This is the current status of the job, according to the Job Manager.
 The possible values are as follows:

 * Succeeded: The job was executed and finished without errors.
-* Failed: The job was executed, but an error was encountered.
+* Failed: The job was executed, but the job was aborted or an error was encountered.
 * Running: The job is currently being executed.
 * In Queue: The job is waiting to be executed because the maximum number of simultaneous jobs has already been met.

 **Run Command**

-This is command that is called by the job executor to invoke the job (?).
+This is the command that is called by the job executor to invoke the job.

 #### Action Buttons